5yutan5/PyQtDarkTheme/README.md

 - A flat Dark and Light theme
 - Support PySide and PyQt
-- Support some freezing library(PyInstaller, cx_freeze, py2app and etc...)
+- Support some freezing library(PyInstaller, cx_Freeze and etc...)
 - Resolve the differences of style between Qt versions
 - QPalette of dark and light theme